 Ana Baptista says

-Would we take all of those vitamins you recommend or just some ?
+Would we take all of those supplements you recommend or just some ?

 Kari Peters says

-There are so many great tips in here even if you don’t have diabetes, I take the DSF formula and it completely changed my life!
+There are so many great tips in here even if you don’t have diabetes, I take one of these and it completely changed my life!

 Megan Stevens says